jkbptrsn/FinPy/README.md

-# finpy
+# FinPy
-Financial engineering library in Python
+Financial engineering library for Python

 The library covers the following models
 - Equity